Lou-Zhou/gg-pyparser/README.md

 For reference, a call occurs whenever the user calls a ```Tournament, Team, or Player``` object is created(with the exception being with `parse_multiple_liquipedia_pages` where mutiple pages are generated from one call).
 I strongly recommend reviewing the Terms of Use and implementing throttling between requests to prevent exceeding these limits and risking an IP ban.

 ## Issues and Bugs
-This library is intended as a general solution for parsing data across a wide variety of esports, each with different tournament formats and prize pool structures.
-Combined with the fact that it is maintained by an undergraduate student with limited non-research software development experience and that this is a very early version, bugs are to be expected.
-Feedback and bug reports are welcome and can be submitted in [Issues](https://github.com/Lou-Zhou/gg-pyscraper/issues).
+This library is designed as a general solution for parsing data across a diverse range of esports, each with unique tournament formats and prize pool structures.
+As an early-stage project maintained by an undergraduate student with limited professional software development experience, bugs are to be expected.
+Feedback and bug reports are encouraged and can be submitted via [Issues](https://github.com/Lou-Zhou/gg-pyscraper/issues)

 ## Contributing
 Contributions are more than welcome!
 If you're interested in contributing to this library, please make a [Pull Request](https://github.com/Lou-Zhou/gg-pyscraper/pulls).